Print

 JSON, object, array…

-Such files have the filename extension XML, JSON, or CSV, and their structure allows software to read them.
+Such files have the filename extension XML, JSON, or CSV, and their structure allows the software to read them.

 The free JSON Content Importer understands JSON, whereas the PRO JCI Plugin understands JSON, XML, and CSV.